 Elite Wealth Management Investment Philosophy

 Elite Wealth Management uses a model-based approach to working with its clients.
 When you first speak with an advisor, you’ll work together to identify your risk tolerance, time horizon, income needs and ultimate investment objectives.
-Once this is complete, your profile will be paired with one of these aforementioned portfolio models: “core strategy,” “global portfolio,” “dynamic ETF option strategy,” “equity opportunity strategy” and “tactical long/short strategy.”
+Once this is complete, your profile will be paired with one of these aforementioned portfolio models: Core Select, Global, Dynamic ETF Option, Core All Cap and Tactical Long/Short.

 Rather than stick to a single investment type within each of these strategies, Elite Wealth looks to form a cohesive combination of investments that work together to mitigate risk and maintain satisfactory returns.
-As a rule of thumb, Elite tends to work within the confines of a few securities, like individual equities, exchange-traded funds (ETFs), options and alternative investments.
+As a rule of thumb, Elite tends to work within the confines of a few securities, like individual equities, ETFs, options and alternative investments.

 Fees Under Elite Wealth Management

-The investment management fees at Elite Wealth Management typically hover at about a 1.00% annual management fee.
-This rate is eligible for alteration, though, depending on the complexity of your personal situation and other factors.
+The investment management fees at Elite Wealth Management typically hover around 1.00%.
+This rate is eligible for alteration depending on the complexity of your personal situation and other factors.
 Your annual fee will be split up into quarterly payments, and they’re charged in advance.

 Third-party investment managers who take advantage of Elite Wealth’s white-labeling services will abide by one of two different fee schedules.
 Which one you get is contingent upon whether or not you use Elite’s trading platform.
 If you do, the first table will apply, and if not, the second will.